 Cancer Trials Ireland is funded by grants from the Health Research Board and the Irish Cancer Society.
-The organisation also receives contributions towards costs for work done with international collaborative groups and from pharmaceutical companies for our own in-house Investigator-Led Studies.
-Cancer Trials Ireland does not fundraise, but from time-to-time individuals and groups of friends organise to donate to the work of the group.
+The organisation also receives contributions towards costs for work done with international collaborative groups and from pharmaceutical companies for our own in-house Investigator-Initiated Trials.
+Cancer Trials Ireland does not fundraise, but from time-to-time individuals and groups of friends donate to the work of the group.